What Are the 5 Alcoholic Subtypes?

 One such issue is that of a perceived need for professional help and recognition that a problem with alcohol exists.
 In 2013, the National Survey on Drug Use and Health (NSDUH) reported that of those who needed treatment and didn’t receive it, approximately 95.5 percent didn’t feel they needed it.
 This idea may be perpetuated if a person doesn’t fit into the role of the stereotypical “alcoholic.”
 When a person is educated, has a stable home life, holds down a job, and has no family history of alcoholism, it may be difficult for them to accept that their drinking is problematic.
 The alcoholic label may not seem to fit.
 Families may be more willing to overlook excessive drinking and issues related to alcohol abuse if their loved one appears to be functional in other areas or does not fit into the commonly perceived idea of what an alcoholic should look like.

 Researchers at NIAAA, part of the National Institutes of Health (NIH), have identified five different subtypes of alcoholics to help people gain a better understanding of the disease.
-The five types are:
+The five types include:

 - Young adult subtype

 - Young antisocial subtype

 - Chronic severe subtype

 By gaining a better understanding of the different types of alcoholics, a person can better learn how alcoholism may affect them personally, helping them to then locate a relevant treatment program and learn how to manage their alcoholism into recovery.

 If you recognize any of these alcoholic subtypes in yourself or someone you know, it may be time to seek help.
 Our admissions navigators are available 24/7 to provide the information you need to start your journey to sobriety.
 Call our hotline at today.